'Audience members fainted with excitement': the dazzling virtuoso rumoured to be in league with the devil

 Paganini was born on 27 October 1782.
 His shopkeeper father, Antonio, spotted his son’s talent at an early age.
 He started him off on the mandolin, then moved him swiftly onto the violin.

 Aged just six, the future course of Paganini’s life was decided by a strict regime of 12 hours-a-day practice.
-Within no time he was outplaying his teachers and by his mid-teens could throw off even the most fiendishly difficult pieces at sight.
+Within no time he was outplaying his teachers.
+By his mid-teens, the young Niccolò could throw off even the most fiendishly difficult pieces at sight.

 When did he become famous?